 Not the ideal combination, is it?
 I know exactly what coping tips for motherhood and menopause to give because I live it every day.
 Hot flashes, night sweats, you name it I’ve experienced it.

 Coping Tips for Motherhood and Menopause

 I know I’m not speaking to the majority of my followers, but I know there are moms out there like me.
-You’ve either decided to have children in your later years or you’re a grandmother raising your grand kids, or possible you had an oops baby.
+You’ve either decided to have children in your later years or you’re a grandmother raising your grandkids, or possibly you had an oops baby.
 Either way, here’s how I have coped with motherhood and menopause for the past six years.

 First off, menopause symptoms can make you do crazy things.
 If you’re like me and don’t or haven’t decided to take HRT or any other prescribed medication for your symptoms, it is quite bothersome.
 However, what I understand is women can still experience symptoms even though they take medication – i.e. hot flashes!

-My advice on coping with menopause while raising children.
+Advice on coping with menopause while raising children

 - Take time to relax – spend a weekend alone or with girlfriends—it does do you good.
 Most importantly, don’t feel guilty by taking some time away.

 - Talk to your spouse – tell him what’s going on with your body and ask him for help with the children.
 It does help if you have a caring husband.